supachaic/techjam_online_audition/README.md

 ============================================================
 ### File explanation:
 		- run_model.py		File to run training and evaluation
 		- utils.py		Collection of utility scripts, such as...
 					- get_params
 					- write_params
 					- write_result
 					- matric_score
-		- DataProvider.py	  function to preprocessing data and create train, test, and validation dataset file for training
+		- DataProvider.py	Function to preprocessing data and create train, test, 											and validation dataset file for training
 		- models.py		Collection of estimators for training
 		- nn_model.py       	Neural Network using keras

 ============================================================
 ### How to train random search of specific model (e.g. XGBoost)